 sudo mount -t vfat /dev/sdb1 /media/external -o uid=1000,gid=1000,utf8,dmask=027,fmask=137

-The options following the "-o" allow your user to have ownership of the drive, and the masks allow for extra security for file system permissions.
+The options following the "-o" give you ownership of the drive, and the masks allow for extra security for file system permissions.
 If you don't use those extra options you may not be able to read and write the drive with your regular username.

 sudo mount -t ntfs-3g /dev/sdb1 /media/external